 The supposition made by both Rand and other laissez-faire advocates like Friedrich Hayek is that if the government does not have the power to reward certain groups, then everything will be fine because no one will have an unfair advantage over others.
 But though they acknowledge the existence of these selfish forces in government – in fact, this is one of their primary criticisms of government control over certain sectors of the economy – they refused to acknowledge the existence of these selfish forces in the private sector.
 Clearly this is inconsistent.
 The same desire for profits that motivates some individuals to seek an unfair advantage through monopolistic government control will also motivate them to seek to acquire this power or influence in the private sector.
-It is only extremely naive and uncritical individuals like Rand and other laissez-faire advocates who deny that these kinds of undesirable outcomes can occur in an unregulated free market, which is the secular temple in which these fanatics worship and plight their troth.
-Their faith – for it is in reality nothing more than this – is based on the unjustified belief in the purifying effects of competition: its ability to eliminate all waste, inefficiency, dishonesty, human error, and other undesirable consequences of human actions in the economic realm, so that, although individuals may err, the free market is incapable of erring, and thus, of producing undesirable outcomes.
+It is only extremely naive and uncritical individuals like Rand and other laissez-faire advocates who deny that these kinds of undesirable outcomes can occur in an unregulated free market, which is the secular temple in which these fanatics worship and put their unbounded trust.
+Their faith – for it is in reality nothing more than this – is based on the unjustified belief in the purifying effects of competition: its ability to eliminate all waste, inefficiency, dishonesty, human error, and other undesirable consequences of human actions in the economic realm, so that, although particular individuals may err, the free market is incapable of erring, and therefore, it cannot produce undesirable outcomes.

-What these ideological simpletons overlook is the fact that the same strong desire for profits which motivates many entrepreneurs to seek to enrich themselves by engaging in legitimate activities that benefit the other members of society can also, and frequently does, motivate people who are less scrupulous – or, what is the same thing, more selfish – to seek to gain profits by engaging in bad, illegal, or otherwise undesirable practices that harm society or some of its members.
-Government regulations and punishments are necessary to check and curb these practices so they do not become widespread and corrupt the operations of the market.
-It is a dangerous and completely irresponsible fantasy to suppose that, left to itself, the free market will always produce the best of all possible social or economic outcomes.
+What these ideological simpletons overlook is the fact that the same strong desire for profits that motivates many entrepreneurs to seek to enrich themselves by engaging in legitimate activities that benefit the other members of society can also, and frequently does, motivate people who are less scrupulous – or, what is the same thing, more selfish – to seek to gain profits by engaging in bad, illegal, or otherwise undesirable practices that harm society or some of its members.
+Government regulations and punishments are necessary to check and curb these kinds of practices so they do not become widespread and corrupt the operations of the market.
+It is a dangerous and completely irresponsible fantasy to suppose that, left to itself, the free market will always produce the best of all possible economic or social outcomes.

 One has no need to exaggerate the shoddy, illogical, and immature nature of Rand’s thinking.
 Her attitude was that thinking that something is so makes it true.
 But, as all children are told by their parents, and as most of us learn as we grow older, merely thinking or believing that something is the case most certainly does not make it true, for there is often a disparity between what we believe about reality and reality.